jadounrahul/kartsnms/doc/Developing/Code-Structure.md

 # Code structure

-This document will try and provide a good overview of how the code is structured within LibreNMS.
+This document will try and provide a good overview of how the code is structured within KartsNMS.
 We will go through the main directories and provide information on how and when they are used.
-LibreNMS now uses [Laravel](https://laravel.com/docs/) for much of it's frontend (webui) and database code.
+KartsNMS now uses [Laravel](https://laravel.com/docs/) for much of it's frontend (webui) and database code.
 Much of the Laravel documentation applies: <https://laravel.com/docs/structure>